mmontalbo/grim_rust/grim_viewer/README.md

 - `--retail-stream` defaults to `127.0.0.1:17400`.
 - `--engine-stream` is optional; when omitted the right-hand viewport keeps the placeholder overlay.
+- Movie playback defaults to the ffmpeg pipeline.
+Set `GRIM_MOVIE_DECODER=gstreamer` if you need the old gstreamer path.
 - Window dimensions seed the initial layout; resize interactively as needed.

 ## Implementation Notes